logankaminer/SAT/README.md

 framework.execute()
 ```

 In the above example, we define a hook for http://example.com, which will print out the response text when called.
 We then create a Config object, which specifies the path to the HAR file, the hook class to use, and a silent flag to suppress output.
-Finally, we create an instance of the Framework class using our Config object and execute the session with framework.execute().
+Finally, we create an instance of the Framework class using our Config object and execute the session with `framework.execute()`.

 ## Hooks ##

-Hooks are defined using the @sat.hook decorator.
+Hooks are defined using the `@sat.hook decorator`.
 When a request is made to a URL that has a hook defined, the hook function is called with the resulting response object.

 ```python